chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 {{< figure library="true" src="chrome.png" title="Zotero Connector for Chrome" >}}

+#### 1.4.1.2 ZotFile
-**2.** [**ZotFile**](http://zotfile.com/) is a plugin for attachment management.
+[**ZotFile**](http://zotfile.com/) is a plugin for attachment management.
 When you download articles from the web, their filenames are likely to be a string of meaningless numbers and letters, which make the file unsearchable.
 ZotFile enables automatically renaming your files in a consistent manner using the metadata of the file.
 It can also automatically move and attach the PDFs to the entries.

-To install ZotFile, first click `Download` on the [ZotFile](http://zotfile.com/) website and you will have an extension file `zotfile-5.1.2-fx.xpi`.
+To **install** ZotFile, first click `Download` on the [ZotFile](http://zotfile.com/) website and you will have an extension file `zotfile-5.1.2-fx.xpi`.
 Then in Zotero software, go to `Tools > Add-ons`.
 In the Add-ons Manager, click the gear icon {{< icon name="gear" pack="fas" >}} on the top-right of the window, select `Install Add-on From File`, and navigate to the folder where the `.xpi` file is located (possibly in ` Downloads`) and click `Open`.
 In this way, the ZotFile plugin is installed.

+{{% alert note %}}
+**Plugin Installation**: Most of the plugins below should follow the same procedure of installation as ZotFile (so I shall not repeat the description of installations of plugins).

+①  Download the  `.xpi` file of the plugin;

+②  Go to `Tools > Add-ons`, and click gear icon `> Install Add-on From File` to install the `.xpi` file;

+③  Restart Zotero.
+{{% /alert %}}

-To setup ZotFile, you can go to `Tools > ZotFile Preferences...`.
-You can setup the customised PDF file renaming rules and file storage path in these tabs.
+To **set up** ZotFile, you can go to `Tools > ZotFile Preferences...`.
+You can set up the customised PDF file renaming rules and file storage path in these tabs.
 An example of the setup is shown below.

 I used the filename rule `{%F_}{%y_}{%t}` for PDFs, where:
 - **%F** indicates author’s last name with first letter of first name (e.g. EinsteinA).